 Combine User Involvement with Standards

-While including users with disabilities and older users with accessibility needs is key to making your accessibility efforts more effective and more efficient, that alone cannot address all issues.
+Including users with disabilities and older users with accessibility needs is key to making your accessibility efforts more effective and more efficient.
+Yet that alone cannot address all issues.
 Even large projects cannot cover the diversity of disabilities, adaptive strategies, and assistive technologies.
 That is the role of accessibility standards.

 For websites and web applications, using comprehensive standards such as Web Content Accessibility Guidelines (WCAG) 2.0 helps ensure that you address all issues.
 Combine user involvement with evaluating conformance to WCAG to ensure that accessibility is provided to users with a range of disabilities and situations.